A Backstepping-KKL observer for a cascade of a nonlinear ODE with a heat equation: Observer design using a formal approach

+where \(\hat{z}\) denotes any solution of~\eqref{KKL-target system}.
 The operator $T_0$ we are looking for needs to follow a heat equation like \eqref{KKL-target system} along the trajectories of the ODE of the cascade~\eqref{eq:syst} and needs to cancel the boundary term $h(x(t))$.
 Hence we want to ensure the existence of a map $T_0$ such that for all $x \in \mathcal{X}_0$, all $t\geq 0$ and all $\lambda \in [0,1]$,